MrGodOfNight/SCVCG/README.md

 # SCVCG
-SCVCG (Simple Cpp Voice Chat for Games) is a library written in C++ that you can add to your game (or just an application).
+SCVCG (Simple C Voice Chat for Games) is a library written in C that you can add to your game (or just an application).
 ## It is planned to add:
 1. 3D sound.
 2. Support for the density of the object to dampen the sound.